solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Close all open editor tabs.

-## Populate a Container with Documents using the SDK
+## Populate a Container with Items using the SDK

 > You will now use the .NET SDK to populate your container with various items of varying schemas.
 These items will be serialized instances of multiple C# classes that you will create in your project.